 The current offering is secured by the county's full faith and credit pledge, subject to Nevada's constitutional and statutory limitations on overlapping levy rates for ad valorem taxes.
-The bonds are additionally secured by the net revenues and unrestricted cash resources of the SNWA, which are the expected source of repayment.
+The bonds are additionally secured by the net revenues of LVCVA, which are the expected source of repayment.